 By 2007, Eli Lilly paid $1.2 billion to settle 30,000 individual lawsuits from people who claimed they developed diabetes or other diseases after taking Zyprexa.
 A year later, the drugmaker agreed to pay $15 million to the state of Alaska to settle the state’s claim to recoup medical bills it said were generated by Medicaid patients who developed diabetes while on Zyprexa.

-30,000 people claimed they developed diabetes or other diseases after taking Zyprexa — one of Symbyax’s active ingredients.
+30,000 people claimed they developed diabetes or other diseases after taking Zyprexa — a drug found in Symbyax.

 In 2009, Ely Lilly plead guilty to a violation of the Federal Food, Drug, and Cosmetic Act and was sentenced to pay a $515 million criminal fine and forfeit an additional $100 million in assets.
 The U.S. Department of Justice investigation involved off-label marketing of Zyprexa for unapproved FDA uses.

 This string of litigation came before the FDA approved Symbyax for depression.
-While no multidistrict litigation was established for Symbyax, some individual lawsuits have been filed nationwide related to birth defects.
+Although there has been no multidistrict litigation established for Symbyax, some individual lawsuits have been filed nationwide related to birth defects.

 In 2006, the U.S. Food and Drug Administration responded to research linking antidepressants that act as SSRIs to an increased risk of PPHN.
 The FDA ordered Ely Lilly and other makers of SSRIs to include warnings about potential birth defect risks in prescribing information.

 Families of children who have been injured by antidepressants such as Symbyax prior to the revised FDA warnings may be eligible to file a lawsuit.